buck-yeh/bux/README.md

 - The library uses [fmt library](https://github.com/fmtlib/fmt) heavily as long as [C++20 \<format\>](https://en.cppreference.com/w/cpp/utility/format) is not there yet.

 - 💡 There is also Doxygen-generated API reference [here](https://buck-yeh.github.io/bux/html/index.html) but Doxygen has been known for being insensitive to Modern C++ for so many years.
-Keywords like **concept**, any of attributes, ... etc can be misinterpreted or simply dropped.
+Keywords like any of attributes, ... etc can be misinterpreted or simply dropped.
 Viewer's discretion is advised.

 # Table of Contents
    * [Installation &amp; Usage](#installation--usage)